dominicjtaylor/fx-volatility-forecasting/README.md

 Short- to medium-term FX volatility forecasts are central to:

-- Risk management and setting spreads
+- Risk management and spread setting
-- Optimising liquidity provision
+- Liquidity provision and inventory control
-- Supporting quantitative trading strategies
+- Volatility-aware execution and trading strategies

-By forecasting volatility directly rather than prices, this project demonstrates how machine learning can highlight actionable signals while respecting the limits of high-frequency FX data.
+Rather than forecasting prices, this project forecasts **realised volatility**, which is more stable, more interpretable, and more directly relevant for market-making and risk applications.

 ---

 ## Validation & Assumptions

-- All splits are **chronological**; random cross-validation is avoided due to temporal dependencies
+- All splits are **strictly chronological**; random cross-validation is avoided due to temporal dependence
-- Model performance is benchmarked against simple rolling-volatility baselines (short, medium, long windows)
+- Model performance is benchmarked against **rolling-volatility baselines** (short, medium, long windows)
-- **Out-of-sample performance** is reported where possible
+- Reported metrics are **relative to baselines**, not absolute error claims
-- Performance varies across horizons, FX pairs, and volatility regimes; short horizons show limited or sometimes negative gains
+- Performance varies across horizons, FX pairs, and volatility regimes
-- Results should be interpreted **relative to baselines**, not in absolute terms
+- Short horizons can show **marginal or negative improvements**, particularly during rapid regime shifts

-> Explicitly identifying model failure points strengthens trust in the approach.
+> Explicitly identifying failure modes is a core design goal of this project.

 ---

 ## Methodology

-1. Compute features and target from candle data
+1. Compute features and targets from high-frequency candle data
-2. Chronological train-test split
+2. Perform a chronological train/validation/test split
-3. Train **LightGBM** on engineered features using the training set
+3. Train a **LightGBM** model on engineered volatility features
+4. Select the optimal number of boosting iterations using validation data
-4. Retrain the model on **training + validation data using the optimal number of iterations** to optimise performance
+5. Retrain on training + validation data with fixed hyperparameters
-5. Compare **LightGBM** forecasts to rolling-volatility baselines:
+6. Compare model forecasts to rolling-volatility baselines
-   - Short-window: recent backward-looking volatility
-   - Medium-window: intra-hour trends
-   - Long-window: slower trends
-6. Evaluate with RMSE, MAE, and visual inspection
+7. Evaluate using RMSE, MAE, percentage-relative errors, and visual diagnostics

-> **Interactive GUI:** Allows loading CSVs, visualising predicted vs actual volatility, comparing forecasts with baselines, and exporting results.
-Improvements are displayed for the selected horizon.

 ---

 ## Workflow

-The code pipeline consists of:
+The pipeline is organised into modular components:

 - **Data ingestion** (`data.py`)
+- **Feature engineering** (`features.py`):
+  - log returns
+  - rolling volatility
+  - lagged and multi-window volatility
+  - intra-day seasonality
-- **Feature generation** (`features.py`): log returns, high-low ranges, rolling volatility, multi-window volatilities, slope, z-score, acceleration
+  - volatility slope, z-score, and acceleration
-- **Model training** (`model.py`)
+- **Model training and evaluation** (`model.py`)
-- **Forecasting** (`predict.py`)
+- **Forecasting utilities** (`predict.py`)
-- **Visualization** (`visualisation.py` and GUI)
+- **Visualisation and GUI** (`visualisation.py`, `gui/`)

 ---

 ## Features

-- Customisable forecast horizons (e.g., 10–60 minutes)
+- Configurable forecast horizons (e.g. 10–60 minutes)
 - Multi-window rolling volatility features
-- Volatility-of-volatility, slope, and acceleration features
+- Volatility-of-volatility, slope, z-score, and acceleration features
-- Chronological train/test split and optional walk-forward validation
+- Strict chronological validation
-- Model persistence: save and reload **LightGBM** models for downstream use
+- Model persistence and reuse across FX pairs
+- Interactive GUI for applying trained models to unseen data

-> **Caution:** Features are currently tuned for short horizons (~1 hour).
-Longer horizons may require re-tuning windows or adding features capturing slower volatility dynamics.
+> **Note:** Feature windows are tuned for short horizons (~1 hour).
+Longer horizons likely require re-tuning or additional slow-moving features.

 ---